FBA Sellers Are Benefitting From Booming Amazon Searches for Groceries

 Amazon made headlines when it introduced these stores without cashiers!
 Using sensors and technology, shoppers are able to scan in with their Amazon app, shop, and leave.
 Amazon charges your account and sends you a receipt.

-Amazon is introducing food is at their new Amazon Go stores in Seattle, Chicago, and San Francisco.
+Amazon is introducing food is at its new Amazon Go stores in Seattle, Chicago, and San Francisco.
 Customers can choose from ready-made breakfast, lunch, and dinner options, and a selection of pantry staples.
 Amazon has said that the stores are supplied by local kitchens and bakeries; however, it’s likely that Amazon is sourcing from local Whole Foods locations to fill their shelves.

 According to one expert, Amazon is primed and ready to take the grocery industry by storm.
 Are you going to be a part of it?